vega/vega/docs/docs/triggers.md

 ## Usage

 Update a data set of selected items based on shift-click interactions.
 The signal `shift` indicates if the shift key is pressed during a click event, and the signal `clicked` references a data object corresponding to a clicked mark item.
+(Note the signal definitions are not shown in these examples.)
 If a click event occurs and the shift key is not pressed, all selected items are removed.
 If a mark item is clicked without the shift key, its data object is added to the data set.
 If a mark item is clicked while the shift key is pressed, its data object is toggled.

 {: .suppress-error}
 ```json